CRM and CLV: Customer Lifetime Value

 - How can I improve net profit?

 Another big asset when combining the power of a CRM and the concept of CLV is how a CRM tool streamlines the sales process.
 Sales and marketing tasks are automated which increases efficiency when dealing with clients.
-This includes logging data, saving emails or producing reports.
-Efficiency is key to free up time and focus on quality customer interactions that lead to stronger relationships.
+This includes logging data, saving emails, and producing reports.
+Efficiency is key to freeing up time and focusing on quality customer interactions that lead to stronger relationships.

 CRM and CLV: Focus on the Highest Potential Customers

 To stay competitive, sales and marketing teams must focus on the right customers.
 CRM can help measure CLV by uncovering traits behind the deals you lose and win.
-It’s one thing to measure customer profit.
-That has always been done.
-Game-changing companies take on CLV to move a step further.
-CLV is a predictive analytic that is used to forecast and determine future value.
-When there’s value in what your customers need and how you serve them, that changes the game.
+It’s one thing to measure customer profit, but game-changing companies take on CLV a step further.